 - pulmonary sequestration (extralobar)

-Increased density of hemithorax with ipsilateral pleural effusion (most common on the left).
-Less frequently bilateral.
+Increased density of hemithorax due to ipsilateral pleural effusion.
+Less commonly, chylothorax can be bilateral.

 Simple appearing pleural effusion without debris or septations.